 In the 1980s, when this elm was over 100 years old, there was talk of removing the tree.
 The railroad had been spraying chemicals to kill vegetation along the tracks.
 But this was a beloved tree!
 So the community rallied to save it, the charge being led by Ralph Ayres, a local political science teacher at Chesterton High School (a nearby town) and State Representative.
 Their efforts involved tying ribbons around the tree, phone calls and media outreach.

-They succeeded.
-The tree was saved.
-And yet, over time, the tree’s health began to fail.
-Utility crews trimmed its branches again and again, and the roadwork that skirted its roots took a steady toll.
-By Fall 2025, the tree was gone.
-Some knew right away...but for a while, not everyone realized it.
-Some thought it was still there or thought a nearby tree was the same one, just changed by the season a bit.
+But by Fall 2025, the tree was gone.
+Some knew right away... but for a while, not everyone realized it.
+Some thought the tree was still there or thought a nearby tree was the same one, just changed by the season a bit.
 With social media, word spread.
 Some were dismayed to learn it was gone, while others immediately recognized that their favorite tree was missing.
+A few posted on social media how they had collected remaining bark fragments from the roadside.

 It has been gratifying to create a work which resonates with my community.
-Collectors across Northwest Indiana, throughout the U.S., and even as far as Spain have connected with it — proof that a simple roadside tree can speak to something universal about belonging, change, and memory.
+Collectors across Northwest Indiana, throughout the U.S., and even as far as Spain have connected with it — proof that a simple roadside tree can mean so much to several generations within a community.
+Most places we love probably don't become immortalized in artwork after they disappear.
+But this is a small way to keep them with us a little longer.

 For years, anyone driving toward the Indiana Dunes along Highway 20 would pass beneath the great American Elm that stood in Furnessville — a canopy of green that stretched across three lanes of road.